 - Highly structured and intensive

 - Tailored to each individual’s unique healing process

-- is offered in a safe, substance free, live-in environment.
+- Offered in a safe, substance-free, live-in environment

-- will begin with a comprehensive intake assessment that will inform and direct individualized treatment goals and transition planning.
+- Begins with a comprehensive intake assessment that will inform and direct individualized treatment goals and transition planning

-- addresses mental health and substance use issues simultaneously.
+- Addresses mental health and substance use simultaneously

 Intake Dates 2019: